isabella232/macops-MOMenu/README.md

 # MOMenu

-MOMenu is a statusbar item with a plug-in architecture.
-This allows admins to create anything that helps their population: from setting preferences to reporting on staus.
+MOMenu is a menubar item with a plug-in architecture which allows admins to create anything that helps their fleet: from setting user preferences to reporting on machine status.

 ## Building